samirsalman/SongLyricsGenerator/README.md

 ![star](https://img.pngio.com/small-star-3-200-x-200-making-the-webcom-black-star-small-png-200_200.png)

 ## Description
-Song Lyrics Generator is an RNN model, it is able to predict a song lyrics starting from a string input.
+Song Lyrics Generator is an RNN model, it is able to predict a song lyrics starting from an input string.
 A RNN model is a Deep Learning model, designed for Sequence-based tasks.
 The problem of generating the lyrics of a song from an input is modeled as predict next word multiple times, from the input to a fixed length text.

 ## Data